teoxoy/factorio-blueprint-editor/README.md

 # Contributing

 Feel free to contribute to this project, if you have any questions you can contact me on discord (Teoxoy#6734).

+# Credits

+Thanks to the factorio player GamesDan for finding and reporting alot of bugs and issues via doorbell.